ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d1 - d - React - Creating a React App, JSX and React elements.md

 Status: complete

 @todo:
-- simplify / remove anything that is not essential
+- simplify & remove anything that is not essential
+- too theorical.
+It will be do to define a goal (ie. show the design of a simple app) and explain these concepts while we create it.

 -->